timtelman/support-offsite/README.md

 # Hands-on IoT Update Demo

-The purpose of this directory is to provide you with a boilerplate codebase for controlling the lights on your Pimoroni Blinkt.
+The purpose of this directory is to provide you with a boilerplate codebase for controlling the lights on your Pimoroni Blinkt with a simple CI/CD pipeline.

 In order to execute this code, the Blinkt library must be installed.